madams0013/retro-tracker/README.md

 ## Start the Server:

-In a separate terminal from the retro-tracker/ folder:
+In a separate terminal:

+from the retro-tracker/ folder

 ### `cd src/api`
 ### `flask run`